otrv4/otrv4/otrv4.md

   MAC keys are not included in this field.

 Old MAC keys to be revealed (DATA)
-  See 'Revealing MAC Keys section'.
+  See "Revealing MAC Keys" section.
 This corresponds to the 'mac_keys_to_reveal' variable.
 ```